MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kewaitforsingleobject.md

 ## -remarks

-The current state of the specified <i>Object</i> is examined to determine whether the wait can be satisfied immediately.
+The current state of the specified *Object* is examined to determine whether the wait can be satisfied immediately.
 If so, the necessary side effects are performed on the object.
 Otherwise, the current thread is put in a waiting state and a new thread is selected for execution on the current processor.

-The <i>Alertable</i> parameter determines when the thread can be alerted and its wait state consequently aborted.
+The *Alertable* parameter determines when the thread can be alerted and its wait state consequently aborted.
 For additional information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565592">Waits and APCs</a>.

-A special consideration applies when the <i>Object</i> parameter passed to <b>KeWaitForSingleObject</b> is a mutex.
+A special consideration applies when the *Object* parameter passed to **KeWaitForSingleObject** is a mutex.
 If the dispatcher object waited on is a mutex, APC delivery is the same as for all other dispatcher objects <u>during the wait</u>.
-However, after <b>KeWaitForSingleObject</b> returns with STATUS_SUCCESS and the thread actually holds the mutex, only special kernel-mode APCs are delivered.
+However, after **KeWaitForSingleObject** returns with STATUS_SUCCESS and the thread actually holds the mutex, only special kernel-mode APCs are delivered.
 Delivery of all other APCs, both kernel-mode and user-mode, is disabled.
 This restriction on the delivery of APCs persists until the mutex is released.

-If the <i>WaitMode</i> parameter is <b>UserMode</b>, the kernel stack can be swapped out during the wait.
-Consequently, a caller must <u>never</u> attempt to pass parameters on the stack when calling <b>KeWaitForSingleObject</b> using the <b>UserMode</b> argument.
-If you allocate the event on the stack, you must set the <i>WaitMode</i> parameter to <b>KernelMode</b>.
+If the *WaitMode* parameter is **UserMode**, the kernel stack can be swapped out during the wait.
+Consequently, a caller must <u>never</u> attempt to pass parameters on the stack when calling **KeWaitForSingleObject** using the **UserMode** argument.
+If you allocate the event on the stack, you must set the *WaitMode* parameter to **KernelMode**.

-It is especially important to check the return value of <b>KeWaitForSingleObject</b> when the <i>WaitMode</i> parameter is <b>UserMode</b> or <i>Alertable</i> is <b>TRUE</b>, because <b>KeWaitForSingleObject</b> might return early with a status of STATUS_USER_APC or STATUS_ALERTED.
+It is especially important to check the return value of **KeWaitForSingleObject** when the *WaitMode* parameter is **UserMode** or *Alertable* is **TRUE**, because **KeWaitForSingleObject** might return early with a status of STATUS_USER_APC or STATUS_ALERTED.

-All long-term waits that can be aborted by a user should be <b>UserMode</b> waits and <i>Alertable</i> should be set to <b>FALSE</b>.
+All long-term waits that can be aborted by a user should be **UserMode** waits and *Alertable* should be set to **FALSE**.

-Where possible, <i>Alertable</i> should be set to <b>FALSE</b> and <i>WaitMode</i> should be set to <b>KernelMode</b>, in order to reduce driver complexity.
+Where possible, *Alertable* should be set to **FALSE** and *WaitMode* should be set to **KernelMode**, in order to reduce driver complexity.
 The principal exception to this is when the wait is a long-term wait.

-If a <b>NULL</b> pointer is supplied for <i>Timeout</i>, the calling thread remains in a wait state until the <i>Object</i> is signaled.
+If a **NULL** pointer is supplied for *Timeout*, the calling thread remains in a wait state until the *Object* is signaled.

 A time-out value of zero allows the testing of a set of wait conditions and for the conditional performance of any side effects if the wait can be immediately satisfied, as in the acquisition of a mutex.